oclif/oclif/README.md

 # 📌 Requirements

-Currently, Node 8+ is supported.
+Currently, Node 12+ is supported.
 We support the [LTS versions](https://nodejs.org/en/about/releases) of Node.
 You can add the [node](https://www.npmjs.com/package/node) package to your CLI to ensure users are running a specific version of Node.

+# 📌 Migrating from V1

+If you have been using version 1 of the [`oclif` CLI](https://github.com/oclif/oclif/tree/v1.18.4) there are some important differences to note when using the latest version.

+## Breaking Changes

+- `oclif multi`, `oclif plugin`, and `oclif single` have all been removed in favor of `oclif generate`, which generates an oclif based CLI using the [hello-world example repo](https://github.com/oclif/hello-world).
+  - The reason is that there's not enough of a meaningful difference between a "multi command cli", a "single command cli", and a "plugin" to justify the maintenance cost.
+The generated CLI can be easily used for any of those use cases.
+- `oclif hook` is now `oclif generate:hook`
+- `oclif command` is now `oclif generate:command`

+## New Commands

+Version 2 now includes all the commands from the [`oclif-dev` CLI](https://github.com/oclif/dev-cli).
+This means that you can now use a single CLI for all your oclif needs.
+These commands include:
+- `oclif manifest`
+- `oclif pack`
+- `oclif pack:deb`
+- `oclif pack:macos`
+- `oclif pack:win`
+- `oclif upload` (formerly known as `oclif-dev publish`)
+- `oclif upload:deb` (formerly known as `oclif-dev publish:deb`)
+- `oclif upload:macos` (formerly known as `oclif-dev publish:macos`)
+- `oclif upload:win` (formerly known as `oclif-dev publish:win`)
+- `oclif readme`

 # 🏗 Usage